NethServer/nethserver-cockpit/docs/docs/api/system-accounts-provider.md

 Valid actions:

 - `remoteldap`
+- `localad`

 Constraints for `remoteldap`:

 - StartTls: can be enabled or disabled
 - Credentials are validate using ldap-credentials system validator

+Constraints for `localad`:

+- Realm: must be a FQDN, validated using also dcrealm system validator
+- IpAddress: a valid free IP address, validated using also dcipaddr system validator
+- Workgroup: a simple hostname, maximum 15 chars

 ### Input